- Do I need to be registered as a beverage manufacturer and/or beverage distributor?

 Who is a distributor?

 The California Beverage Container Recycling and Litter Reduction Act (Act) defines a distributor as any person who engages in the sale of beverages in beverage containers to a dealer (retailer) or consumer in California, including any manufacturer who engages in these sales.
 Distributor also includes any person who imports beverages from outside of California for sale to dealers or consumers in California.
-(PRC14511)
+(PRC14511) or the entity named on the Direct Shipper Permit issued by the Department of Alcoholic Beverage Control pursuant to Sections 23661.3 of the Business and Professions Code (PRC 14560(a)(4)(A)).

-What is the amount of the administrative fee for distributors?
+What is the administrative fee?

 What is the CRV amount the beverage distributor pays to CalRecycle?